-Gartner, Forrester, IDC, and 451 Group are some of the most well-known analyst firms that strive to describe emerging trends in the market and create definitions for new technologies.
-They have coined terms like SIEM, CRM, and WAF.
+Gartner, Forrester, IDC, and 451 Group are some of the most well-known analyst firms that identify and describe emerging trends in the market and create definitions for new technologies.
+They have coined terms you know, like SIEM, CRM, and WAF.
 But they’ve also coined Posture Management or CSPM, Vulnerability Management, CWPP, Entitlements and Permissions or CIEM, among others.

 It all started with DevOps teams moving their workloads to the cloud.